tetratelabs/istio-0to60/docs/ingress.md

         --8<-- "web-frontend-virtualservice.yaml"
         ```

-    Note how this specification references the name of the gateway ("gateway"), a matching host ("*"), and specifies a route for requests to be directed to the `web-frontend` service.
+    Note how this specification references the name of the gateway ("frontend-gateway"), a matching host ("*"), and specifies a route for requests to be directed to the `web-frontend` service.

 1. Apply the virtual service resource to your cluster.